arpajus/Simple_JS/README.md

 RockPaperScissors: The traditional game of rock paper scissors where I developed just the algorithm in order to work with conditionals, loops and functions in JS.

 ManipulatingDom: Just few lines of code to show how to change the DOM with JS.
+Also is added how EventListener works.